KickingTheTV/ciapp-alpha-docs/docs/common/tests_in_container.md

 # Running tests inside a container

-If you are running your application or tests inside a container, forward the following environment variables depending on your CI provider, so the Datadog Tracer can autodetect the build information.
+If you are running your tests inside a container, forward the following environment variables depending on your CI provider, so the Datadog Tracer can autodetect the build information.

 ### Appveyor